 Undoubtedly this album will stand a good chance of becoming my favorite debut of 2010.
 It has this unbelievable combination of power, dynamics, catchy melodies, stunning compositions and progressive as well as metal and classical characteristics.
 Although I'm not totally blown away by the vocals, Pettersen can compete with most vocalists in the genre and most certainly the musicians can challenge almost any colleague in the business.
-A most impressive album by highly talented and extremely young musicians and the beauty of it all for me is, it contains lot of original ideas!
+Ripples is a most impressive album by highly talented and extremely young musicians and the beauty of it all for me is that it contains lots of original ideas!
 A must for all prog metal fans and highly recommended for metal fans looking for more than the basic verse- chorus- verse.